Debiasing Made State-of-the-art: Revisiting the Simple Seed-based Weak Supervision for Text Classification: Introduction

 \section{Introduction}

 Recently, weakly supervised text classification, because of its light requirement of human effort, has been extensively studied~\cite{mekala2020contextualized,wang2020x,npprompt,meng2020text,Zhang2021WeaklysupervisedTC,meng2018weakly,tao2015doc2cube,Park2022LIMEWT}.
-Specifically, it requires only high-level human guidance, such as a few seed words per class provided by human experts.
-State-of-the-art methods mostly focus on designing sophisticated ways to turn the high-level human guidance into high-quality pseudo-labels of some raw texts, ranging from contextualized weak supervision~\cite{mekala2020contextualized}, prompting language models~\cite{meng2020text,npprompt}, and softly matching through clustering~\cite{wang2020x} to high-order interactions between seeds~\cite{Zhang2021WeaklysupervisedTC}.
-These pseudo-labels and texts are then employed to train the final text classifier following a standard fine-tuning or self-training framework.
+Specifically, it requires only high-level human guidance to label the text, such as a few rules provided by human experts that match the text with the labels.
+These labels, which are not necessarily correct and are thus often dubbed as pseudo-labels, are then employed to train the text classifier following a standard fully supervised or semi-supervised training framework.
+State-of-the-art methods mostly focus on designing sophisticated human guidance to obtain high-quality labels, through contextualized weak supervision~\cite{mekala2020contextualized}, prompting language models~\cite{meng2020text,npprompt}, clustering for soft matching ~\cite{wang2020x}, and complicated interactions between seeds~\cite{Zhang2021WeaklysupervisedTC}.

-In this paper, we revisit the seed matching-based method (denoted as \textbf{Vanilla})~\cite{mekala2020contextualized,meng2018weakly,tao2015doc2cube}, which is arguably the simplest way to generate pseudo-labels, and show that its power was greatly underestimated.
-Specifically, this simple method matches labels to input texts in a way that if the input text contains user-provided seed words of a specific class, this class is then assigned to the text as a pseudo label.
+In this paper, we revisit the seed matching-based weak supervision (denoted as \textbf{Vanilla})~\cite{mekala2020contextualized,meng2018weakly,tao2015doc2cube}, which is arguably the simplest way to generate pseudo-labels, and show that its power was greatly underestimated.
+Specifically, this simple method matches input text with a label if the user-provided seed words of this label are contained in the input text.
+For example, in sentiment analysis, a document will be labeled as ``positive'' if it contains the word ``happy''.
 A text classifier is then trained based on all these pseudo-labels.